Skip to content

 Chaweng Beach represents everything that makes Koh Samui Thailand’s premier Gulf island destination.
 This is Samui’s social center — where powdery white sand meets crystal-clear waters, and beach days seamlessly transition into buzzing nightlife.
 The island’s most popular beach draws everyone from backpackers to luxury travelers, creating an energetic mix that defines modern Thai beach culture.

 As Koh Samui’s main attraction, Chaweng sets the tone for your entire island experience.
-The 4-kilometer stretch of sand serves as both a tropical retreat and entertainment district, making it ideal for travelers who want beautiful beaches without sacrificing convenience or social atmosphere.
+The seven-kilometre stretch of sand serves as both a tropical retreat and entertainment district, making it ideal for travelers who want beautiful beaches without sacrificing convenience or social atmosphere.
 You’re in Southern Thailand’s Gulf coast region here, where island life moves at a faster pace than the sleepy fishing villages of decades past.

 What to Do at Chaweng Beach